 Factors in Substance Abuse Overseas

 Legal drinking age and different cultural norms are major influences on the use of alcohol overseas.
-Students who travelled to Europe, New Zealand, and Australia were found to consume the highest amounts of alcohol.
-Students who travelled to countries where drinking is not as widespread drank substantially less.
-Before travelling abroad, students who were under 21 reported consuming less alcohol than their older peers.
+Students who traveled to Europe, New Zealand, and Australia were found to consume the highest amounts of alcohol.
+Students who traveled to countries where drinking is not as widespread drank substantially less.
+Before traveling abroad, students who were under 21 reported consuming less alcohol than their older peers.
 Upon traveling abroad, their rates of alcohol consumption increased substantially by about 170 percent.
 Once they returned home, they continued to consume higher amounts of alcohol regardless of whether or not they were of legal age.
 In countries where the legal age of consumption is less than 21 years old, students were more like to seek out alcohol and set goals of consuming higher quantities.

 Other influences on alcohol consumption include culture and atmosphere.
 In European countries, meals are often accompanied by wine or beer.
 Having one glass with most meals can easily lead to an increase in overall alcohol consumption.
-Students also find that being away from home in a foreign country creates a sort of “spring break” atmosphere in which students want to have fun, party, and engage in more drinking that usual.
+Students also find that being away from home in a foreign country creates a sort of “spring break” atmosphere in which students want to have fun, party, and engage in more drinking than usual.

 The Dangers of Increased Consumption Overseas